the mountains of Great Basin

 • 2.5 hours

-Please note: Death Valley National Park suffered major damage in August of 2023 when they received a year’s worth of rainfall in several hours.
-Secondary roads were washed away and even Hwy 190, the major route through the park from California to Nevada, was damaged.
-The park is open with limited accessibility.
-Check nps.gov/deva for updates and Caltrans for road conditions.
+Park Alert: Death Valley National Park suffered major damage in August of 2023 when they received a year’s worth of rainfall in several hours.
+Secondary roads were washed away and Hwy 190, the major route through the park from California to Nevada, was damaged.
+The park is open but check nps.gov/deva for updates or any road closures.

-Planning a road trip from Las Vegas to Death Valley National Park is easy and as long as you are well prepared.
+Planning a road trip from Las Vegas to Death Valley National Park is easy and as long as you are well prepared you can go just about anytime.
 It’s a good itinerary for families and solo travelers too.
+If you happen to be in Las Vegas on business or for a conference, it also can be done as a day trip or with an organized tour.

 Death Valley National Park is one of the easiest road trips from Las Vegas to National Parks